GiorgiaStoppa/csm/README.md

 Please note that the ‘csm’ project is released with a [Contributor Code of Conduct](.github/CODE_OF_CONDUCT.md).
 By contributing to this project, you agree to abide by its terms.

+## Warnings

+The package is currently under active development.
+The functions are not stable yet and the users should consider their usage for experimental purposes only.
+Right now, there is guarantee that the package will be stable.